ossf/wg-orbit/CHARTER.md

 - d.
 Bypassing a vote required by charter or well-established custom is grounds for removal from the TSC, subject to either a TSC vote or community consensus.

-- e.
-Except as provided elsewhere in this charter, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
-Decisions made by electronic vote without a meeting require a majority vote of all voting members of the TSC.

 - f.
 In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the TAC for assistance in reaching a resolution.